mengyao/Complete-Striped-Smith-Waterman-Library/README.md

 Author: Mengyao Zhao & Wan-Ping Lee

-Contact: Mengyao Zhao <zhangmp@bc.edu>
+Contact: Mengyao Zhao <zhaomengyao@gmail.com>

-Last revision: 03/09/2014
+Last revision: 07/30/2015

 ##Overview
 SSW is a fast implementation of the Smith-Waterman algorithm, which uses the Single-Instruction Multiple-Data (SIMD) instructions to parallelize the algorithm at the instruction level.
 SSW library provides an API that can be flexibly used by programs written in C, C++ and other languages.
 We also provide a software that can do protein and genome alignment directly.
 Current version of our implementation is ~50 times faster than an ordinary Smith-Waterman.
 It can return the Smith-Waterman score, alignment location and traceback path (cigar) of the optimal alignment accurately; and return the sub-optimal alignment score and location heuristically.